-The Company has defined the US dollar as its functional currency, therefore, it is exposed to exchange rate risk on transactions in Chilean pesos.
+The Company has defined the US dollar as its functional currency.
+Therefore, it is exposed to exchange rate risk on transactions in Chilean pesos.
 The exchange rate risk arises on planned commercial transactions, and on assets and liabilities held in Chilean pesos.

-The Company has a net liability in Chilean pesos as of June 30, 2023 totaling ThUS\$ 16,650 (net asset of ThUS\$ 13,338 as of December 31, 2022).
-Therefore, an increase of 5% in the exchange rate results in an exchange gain of ThUS\$ 883 (loss of ThUS\$ 667 as of December 31, 2022), while a decrease of 5% in the exchange rate results in an exchange loss of the same amount.
+The Company has a net liability in Chilean pesos as of September 30, 2023 totaling ThUS\$ 5,607 (net asset of ThUS\$ 13,338 as of December 31, 2022).
+Therefore, an increase of 5% in the exchange rate results in an exchange gain of ThUS\$ 280 (loss of ThUS\$ 667 as of December 31, 2022), while a decrease of 5% in the exchange rate results in the reverse effect for the same amount.